I knew I was switching to LED, but I didn't know which light to get.

 - powerful 5 watt top-bin Osram diodes: more light for the same wattage

-- 90-day full money back guarantee (minus original shipping costs)
+- 90-day full money back guarantee (minus original shipping costs and restocking fee)

 - one of the most trusted and reputable LED brands